Visit Southcoast Health for Your Annual Screening Mammograms in Fall River, Dartmouth, or Wareham

 - Diagnosis of breast irregularities you or your doctor finds during a breast exam.

 - Follow-up of a previous abnormal mammogram or to track the progress of lumps or irregularities.

 - Screening for breast cancer with no symptoms

-If you’re a woman, you should start getting annual mammograms between ages 40-45, depending on your risk for breast cancer.
+If you’re a woman, you should start getting annual mammograms between ages 40-45, depending on your breast cancer risk.
 Regular screenings should be typically once a year and continue as long as your doctor recommends.

 Breast Density Levels

-At Southcoast Health Breast Centers, we work with Southcoast’s breast imaging centers to provide digital mammography and breast health services to women throughout southeastern Massachusetts, as well as parts of Rhode Island.
-Contact us to schedule a mammogram or for any questions you may have.
+At Southcoast Health Breast Centers, we work with Southcoast’s breast imaging centers to provide mammography and breast health services to women throughout southeastern Massachusetts, as well as parts of Rhode Island.
+Contact us to schedule a mammogram or for any questions, you may have.